Free.NET Library for Manipulating Audio File Formats

 NAudio supports popular Audio file formats listed below.

 NAudio work with .NET Core App 3.0, .NET Framework 3.5, .NETStandard 2.0 & UAP 10.0.

 Getting Started with NAudio

-The best way to install to install NAudio is via NuGet.
-Run the following command and install NAudio in you application.
+The best way to install NAudio is via NuGet you can run the following command and install NAudio in you application.

 Install NAudio from NuGet

 NAudio allows .NET programmers to play audio files from their own .NET applications.
 In order to play an audio file, first, you need to open the file using AudioFileHeaer.
 After your file is successfully opened you can use WaveOutEvent as an output device to play audio.
 You can simply play audio by passing AudioFile to outPutDevice with Init method and call Play() method.

 Free C# API to Convert MP3 to WAV file

 The API allows the developers to convert MP3 files to other file formats.
 The developers can add an MP4 conversion feature in their own application if the ACM MP3 codec is present in the application machine.
 This codec is usually pre-installed in most versions of Windows.
 Converting MP3 to WAV is pretty simple you just need to open an MP3 file using MP4FileReader and convert it using WaveFileWriter.CreateWaveFile() method.